Specimens in the Florida Museum’s Division of Ichthyology are generally available for scientific research or educational

 - Known common synonyms for the species requested.
 Providing this information reduces the possibility of failing to account for all available materials from which to draw a loan of specimens.

 - Loan requests based on geographic distribution should be as descriptive as possible.
 Freshwater species pose particular difficulty at times.
 The presence of drainage data in the UF database is comprehensive for Florida, less often available for other states, and general at best for many foreign localities.
 A description of the political territory or territories inhabited by the species of interest, with particular reference to political bodies such as counties, is of great use in assuring a search made by division staff retrieves all the records of interest.

 Common shipment restrictions

 Large, rare, delicate, or type specimens are often unsuitable for shipment and may require a visit for examination.
 The need for extensive numbers of specimen lots may at times necessitate the same.

-Some requests may be processed in stages, with each successive shipment of specimens shipped upon return of the preceeding.
+Some requests may be processed in stages, with each successive shipment of specimens shipped upon return of the preceding.
 This is commonly the case when a request encompasses the entire holdings for a given species or when the request is large.